Offered On Campus Only

 - Students may repeat at most two courses in which a “C” grade or less was received.

 - Students must maintain continuous registration, equal to or greater than one credit while working on their final thesis or project.
-MS Computer Science students can do this by registering for either CS 598 or CS 599, as appropriate, with their advisor for one credit.
-This may be taken for up to six semesters at which time it is expected that all program requirements will have been met.
+Once an MS Computer Science student has taken 3 credits of CS 598 or 6 credits of CS 599, they may maintain continuous registration by enrolling in CMT 600.
+This may be taken for up to six semesters, at which time it is expected that all program requirements will have been met.
 Students must be registered at SUNY Polytechnic Institute during the term they intend to graduate.